Ekans – Snakes Awake: Broadcast

-The series debuted on Cartoon Network on 27 June 2021 with first season titled Ekans - Ek Se Badhkar Snake The second season of series premiered on 2 August 2021.
-The third season of the series was premiered on 22 November 2021 under the title Ekans - Snakes Awake! on Cartoon Network.
+The series debuted on Cartoon Network on 27 June 2021 with first season titled Ekans - Ek Se Badhkar Snake.
+The second season of the series premiered on 2 August 2021.
+The third season of the series was premiered on 22 November 2021 under the title Ekans - Snakes Awake!.
 The series also premiered on Cartoon Network Asia in 25 April 2022.
-Cartoon Network shifted the series to its sister channel Pogo TV on 22 August 2022.
-The fourth season of the series premiered on 5 September 2022 on pogo tv The fifth season of the series premiered on 25 January 2023 on pogo tv The show shifted to their new sister channel Discovery Kids on 14 October 2023.
+Cartoon Network India shifted the series to its sister channel Pogo on 22 August 2022.
+The fourth season of the series premiered on 5 September 2022 on Pogo.
+The fifth season of the series premiered on 25 January 2023 on Pogo.
+The show shifted to their new sister channel Discovery Kids on 14 October 2023.